 Minoxidil: Minoxidil has been proven to regrow hair on the top of the head.
 It is the only FDA approved and most widely used ingredient in hair regrowth products as of today.
 It was first used as an oral drug to lower blood pressure.
 It was soon found to stimulate hair growth.
 Rigorous clinical studies have confirmed this “side effect” and its FDA approvals for hair re-growth as topical solutions were granted.
 Clinical studies have shown that higher minoxidil concentration is more effective than lower minoxidil concentration in stimulating hair regrowth.
 If you are interested in knowing more about minoxidil, you can read our blog: Minoxidil Frequently Asked Questions or Minoxidil | Professional Review.

 Stemoxydine: Stemoxydine is a patented chemical by L'Oreal for hair regrowth and is used in its product “Kérastase Densifique” recently.
 L'Oreal claims that the liquid “Kérastase Densifique”, when applied to the roots, can promote the growth of more than 1500 new hairs in 90 days.
 The study was conducted in a double blind vs placebo study consisting of 101 men between 18 and 55 years old.
-During the study, subjects applied stemoxydine 5% solution (or stemoxydine 5) once a day (6ml).
+During the study, subjects applied stemoxydine 5% solution (aka, stemoxydine 5) once a day (6ml).